Xylitol in Pregnancy

 The real advantage to xylitol gum is it’s potential to fight cavities.

 Just like our bodies don’t process xylitol like regular sugar, the bacteria that cause cavities cannot use xylitol for food.
 The bacteria appear to take in (eat) the xylitol, then starve themselves to death, full of food they cannot process for energy.

-Because pregnant women with untreated gum disease have a higher risk of premature delivery and because no one wants to get a filling, much less while pregnant, this cavity fighting property of xylitol is especially attractive.
-At least one study has shown that regularly chewing a gum with xylitol during pregnancy helped women with a high amount of cavity causing bacteria avoid passing that bacteria on to their children when the children were checked between 9-24 months of age.
+Because pregnant women with untreated gum disease have a higher risk of premature delivery and because no one wants to get a filling, much less while pregnant, this cavity-fighting property of xylitol is especially attractive.
+At least one study has shown that regularly chewing a gum with xylitol in pregnancy helped women with a high amount of cavity-causing bacteria avoid passing that bacteria on to their children when the children were checked between 9-24 months of age.

-For pregnant gum chewers, not only is there a broad consensus that xylitol is a safe and appropriate choice, there seems to be some benefits available for those who choose or switch to a sugar free gum sweetened with xylitol.
+For pregnant gum chewers, not only is there a broad consensus that xylitol is a safe and appropriate choice, there seem to be some benefits available for those who choose or switch to a sugar-free gum sweetened with xylitol.
 Consider CariFree CTx2 Xylitol Gum for a gum made with your oral health in mind.